connglli/ELEGANT/README.md

 ## TODO

-+ [ ] Make every apk containable, that is to say, every apk runs separately, fic-finder has the ability to handle multiple apks
++ [ ] Make every apk containable, that is to say, every apk runs separately, ELEGANT has the ability to handle multiple apks
 + [ ] A official website that can, receive apk and models rules, and return issues
 + [ ] The website can hold the following functions:
     + [ ] separate running a FIC checking using the predefined rules